 If there is one thing we have learned from mainframes, it is that code lives nearly forever.
 Especially when it is so bad that no one dares to touch it, or so complex that no one understands it.

-If it makes your day, think of this as a green initiative: you are saving the planet by writing better code and saving power.
+If it makes your day, think of this new power consciousness as a green initiative: you are saving the planet by writing better code and saving power.
 But of course, such tree hugger mentality gets us nowhere in the modern business world, so how about this instead: with the dawn (overcast?) of the cloud, compute cycles will once again be billed direct to you: the coder and DBA!

 MIPS are back in a new form, and it again makes good business sense to write efficient code.
 In fact, it always made good sense (even in the 90ies), but all those costs you were incurring from writing bad code or forcing data into storage formats that are unnatural (e.g. XML) has so far been hidden in your corporate balance sheet.
 With the cloud, that cost is about to uncloak itself, and like a Klingon battleship – this might leave you in trouble!

 If you are still with me here, thank you for putting up with my tantrums.
 It is time to wrap this up.
 What has history taught us about architectures and how we go about storing data?

 I like to think of computing as evolutionary, not revolutionary.
 There are very few major breakthroughs in computer science (perhaps with the aforementioned exception of IntelliType) that don’t arrive with a lot of advance warning, and grow up slowly from many failed attempts at implementations.
 For example, column stores are super hot today, but they were invented back in the 70ies.

 Let us have a look at the “evolutionary tree of life” for data storage engines: